Occupational Therapy Professional Practice 1b (10305.1)

 The use of Canvas, Mahara, InPlace, web-based communication systems (such as Skpye, Zoom) and library searching skills and word processing skills are necessary for this unit.

-Students are required to cover the costs of travelling to and from the placement and associated accommodation costs incuring during the placement.
+Students are required to cover the costs of traveling to and from the placement and associated accommodation costs incurred during the placement.
+It is expected that over the duration of their course, all students will complete at least one placement in rural, regional, or remote Australia.

 Work placement, internships or practicums